• Skip to content

 Handicap accessible spaces have minimum dimension requirements from the ADA:

-Also make sure you are marking handicap spots and their access aisles appropriately so that it is clear to drivers which spots are accessible.
+Also make sure you are marking handicap spots and their access aisles appropriately so that it’s clear to drivers which spots are accessible.

 Let Your Builder Guide You